Volis-Tech-Organization/.github/profile/README.md

-# Volis Technoligies
+# Volis Technologies
-Volis tech is a valorian tech organization founded in Volis.
+Volis Technologies is a valorian tech organization founded in Volis.
 This readme will be expanded.